alexk101/code-llm/README.md

 ### Phase 1: Initialization

 1. Select a research paper (code or no code).
-2. Use code from paper/generate code with [paper2code](https://arxiv.org/abs/2504.17192).
-3. Generate many strict test cases for correctness + performance evaluation framework.
+2. Generate many strict test cases for correctness + performance evaluation framework.
-4. Generate high level pseudocode for generic reference.
+3. Generate high level pseudocode for generic reference.

 - What hardware did this code originally run on?
     - Process architecture